Screening for oral cancer is not something most people think about.

 A Dental Check Up Should Include Oral Cancer Screening

 Every dental check up should include an oral cancer screening.
-Studies show the most effective oral cancer screening is a visual and tactile intra-oral and extra-oral examination, which also includes palpation of the neck and assessing the appearance of the tonsils and back of the throat for symmetry.
+Studies show the most effective oral cancer screening is a visual and tactile intra-oral and extra-oral examination.
+This must also include palpation of the neck and assessing the appearance of the tonsils and back of the throat for symmetry.
 At Melbourne Dentistry, we routinely perform a stepwise visual and tactile oral cancer screening on each patient, at every dental check up appointment.

 Prevention Of Oral Cancers